BestTimesToVisit.com Logo

 activity

-Indulge your inner child at this whimsical confectionery theme park, home to the famous Shiroi Koibito cookies.
-Explore the charming European-style architecture, watch the cookie-making process in the factory, and wander through the beautifully manicured gardens.
-It's a delightful, slightly kitschy experience perfect for families or anyone with a sweet tooth.
+Indulge your sweet tooth at this whimsical confectionery theme park, home to the beloved Shiroi Koibito cookies.
+Explore the charming European-style architecture, watch the cookie-making process, and perhaps even try your hand at decorating your own sweet treat.
+It's a delightful experience for all ages.

 nature